-Below are a series of email templates, tips, learning tools and strategies, and informational guides for you to reference.
-These include materials generated by the Academic Guides and Learning Consultants at the ARC as well as non-Duke experts.
+Below are email templates, learning tools, study strategies and informational guides for you to reference.
+These include materials generated by the Academic Guides and Learning Consultants at the Academic Resource Center (ARC) as well as non-Duke experts.

 This email template offers a structure for asking professors about potential research opportunities.
 View Template